spcl/streamingsched/samples/README.md

 This folder contains samples using various well-known DAG (chain, Cholesky, Gaussian elimination and FFT).

-For each of them, the corresponding script is in charge of creating multiple random graph, schedule them using S-Sched (and spatial partitioning), and compare the results against the non-streaming schedule.
+For each of them, the corresponding script is in charge of creating multiple random graph, schedule them using Streaming-Sched (and spatial partitioning), and compare the results against the non-streaming schedule.
 The Scheduling Length Ratio (SLR) and the Streaming Scheduling Length Ratio (SSLR) are computed as well.

 All the scripts can be invoked as follows: